aspiers/linear-tools/README.md

 # linear.app issue tracker analysis

-A CLI for [linear.app](https://linear.app) for analysing issue data.
+A CLI for [linear.app](https://linear.app) for analysing issue data retrieved via the Linear API.

 Currently it only plots issue dependency graphs within a given project.

+**WARNING:** this is currently a very quick and dirty hack; please consider it an alpha release.
+No tests have been written, and it's liable to break at any moment.
+Nevertheless it's only *reading* data from the Linear API, not writing anything, so at least in *theory* there should be no risk at all in trying it ... but equally no guarantee is offered.
+Caveat emptor.

 ## Installation